strapi/strapi/docs/3.0.0-beta.x/guides/is-owner.md

 # Create is owner policy

-This guide will explain how to create an update restriction for the entry's author only.
+This guide will explain how to restrict content edition to content authors only.

 ## Introduction

-In many cases you would like that only the author of an entry has the ability to update or delete it's own entries.
+It is often required that the author of an entry is the only user allowed to edit or delete the entry.

-This is a feature that is requested many times and in this guide you will see how implement it by yourself.
+This is a feature that is requested a lot and in this guide we will see how to implement it.

 ## Example